dfwu/dfwu.github.io/_posts/2020-02-08-orthography.markdown

 Mandarin Chinese has a large number of homophones, even when taking tone into account.
 The segmental and tonal combination mǎ, for example, is ambiguous between 马 ‘horse’, 码 ‘code’, 蚂 ‘ant’, 玛 ‘agate’, and so on.
-Just knowing the phonological properties of the word is not enough.3
+Just knowing the phonological properties of the word is not enough.[^3]

 To disambiguate all these meanings, let’s use the simple, dummy “radical”, numeral again.
-But instead of assigning numbers to tones, let’s assign numbers to the different meanings that the segments _ma _can have, say 马1 is ‘mother’, 马2 is ‘hemp’, 马3 is ‘horse’, 马4 is ‘code’, 马5 is ‘ant’, and so on.
-Then for a different segmental combination such as _ba _(whose segmental radical is 巴), we use the numeral radical again, so that 巴1 is ‘father’, 巴2 is ‘take’, 巴3 is ‘palladium’, and so on.
+But instead of assigning numbers to tones, let’s assign numbers to the different meanings that the segments _ma_ can have, say 马1 is ‘mother’, 马2 is ‘hemp’, 马3 is ‘horse’, 马4 is ‘code’, 马5 is ‘ant’, and so on.
+Then for a different segmental combination such as _ba_ (whose segmental radical is 巴), we use the numeral radical again, so that 巴1 is ‘father’, 巴2 is ‘take’, 巴3 is ‘palladium’, and so on.
 We repeat this numeral assignment process for every possible segmental combination in Chinese (_pa_, _na_…).